sign_vectors.oriented_matroids¶

 Compute the topes of the oriented matroid.

-The topes are the support-maximal sign vectors corresponding to the row space.
+The topes are the support-maximal sign vectors.

 See also